McKernan/Belgravia station

-McKernan/Belgravia station is an Edmonton Light Rail Transit station in Edmonton, Alberta.
-It is served by the Capital Line, and is the least used station on the LRT system.
+McKernan/Belgravia station is an Edmonton LRT station in Edmonton, Alberta.
+It is served by the Capital Line, and is the least used station on the LRT system with a typical weekday traffic averaging 4,138 riders as of 2019.
 It is a ground-level station located on 114 Street at 76 Avenue.

 The station, located between the Health Sciences/Jubilee station and the South Campus/Fort Edmonton Park station, provides service to the neighborhoods of Belgravia and McKernan.

 History

-Originally, the proposed name for the station was the 76 Avenue Station; however both the Belgravia Community League and the McKernan Community League wanted the name to reflect their communities.
-After much discussion by the McKernan Community League Historian, Ed Stover, City Council voted to change the name to McKernan/Belgravia in October 2006.
+Originally, the proposed name for the station was the 76 Avenue station.
+City council voted to change the name to McKernan/Belgravia on September 26, 2006 with approval from the two communities.